json-api/json-api/format/index.md

 }
 ```

-A server **MUST** respond to a successful request to fetch an individual
+If an individual resource exists, a server **MUST** respond to a successful
-resource with a [resource object][resource objects] or `null` provided as
+request to fetch that resource with a [resource object][resource objects].

-the response document's primary data.
+If the requested URL is one that might correspond to a single resource but

-`null` is only an appropriate response when the requested URL is one that
+does not currently, a server **MUST** respond to a successful request to fetch
-might correspond to a single resource, but doesn't currently.
+that resource with `null` provided as primary data for the response document.

 > Note: Consider, for example, a request to fetch a to-one related resource link.
 This request would respond with `null` when the relationship is empty (such that